 What had begun with simple tracks had seen the growth of "Superspeedways" where the cars needed high banks and long straightways to hit maximum performance.
 While NASCAR only designates Talladega and Daytona as superspeedways, the difference between nearly all the newly built tracks and what had come before was a huge improvement.
 This led to large crowds attending races and multiple racing events throughout the year on smaller tracks like Richmond Raceway in Virginia making it economically viable for investors to create new venues around the country for auto racing.

-Three different companies were chosen to build and design special chassis modifications for cars that were racing at NASCAR.
-Whilst the chassis moved away from a strictly stock design, it was mandated that the frame of the car must remain stock – keeping the modifications invisible from the eyes of spectators.
+Three different companies were chosen to build and design special chassis modifications for NASCAR-race cars.
+While the chassis moved away from a strictly stock design, the car's frame was mandated to remain stock, keeping the modifications invisible from spectators' eyes.

 Generation Three (1981 – 1990)